sPhaykrew/MVVM-FoodApp/README.md

 - Show list of food recipes
 - Show details food recipes
 - Can be save food recipes as favorite
-- Can be sort food recipes and save sort setting
+- Can be sort food recipes and save sort setting by sharedpreferences
-- Save data from api to local db
+- When database is empty call api save data to room database
 - Sync data from api to local db every 15 min and send notification when success (in work manager has a minimum interval of 15 minutes)

 # Screenshots